fivemanage/sdk/README.md

      ensure screenshot-basic  # Only add this line if `screenshot-basic` is not already ensured in your configuration. ensure fmsdk    # The SDK must be started after the `screenshot-basic` resource.
      ```
-   - Add the following ConVars to your `server.cfg` for API authentication:
+   - Add the following ConVars to your `server.cfg` for API authentication depending on what you're using the sdk for.
+Both are not required at the same time.
      ```
      set FIVEMANAGE_MEDIA_API_KEY your_api_key
      set FIVEMANAGE_LOGS_API_KEY your_api_key